 In compliance with Special Olympics, Inc. policy, Special Olympics Michigan must register and classify all volunteers.
 Two classifications exist.
-Those with close contact to athletes, or who have administrative or financial roles, must fill out a Volunteer A registration form, complete General Orientation training, and complete Protective Behaviors training at the time of registration.
-The A registration form and Protective Behaviors training must be renewed every three years.
+Those with close contact to athletes, or who have administrative or financial roles, must fill out a Volunteer A registration form, complete General Orientation training, and complete Protective Behaviors training must be renewed every three years.
 One-day volunteers must sign in on a Volunteer C registration form and a photo I.D. must be verified.
 Special Olympics Michigan will conduct background checks on all A volunteers using a national vendor that includes all available online sex offense registries to protect the safety of all athletes.
 Volunteers will only be assigned as appropriate.
 Volunteers may be excluded as listed in the volunteer exclusion procedure.
 The Board Program Committee will handle appeals.